On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

-It should be underlined that, while all the other steps of the proof generalize with only small modifications to Euclidean buildings of other types than $\tld A_2$, we do not know how to extend Theorem~\ref{thm:ProjIntro} to $\tld B_2$ or $\tld G_2$ buildings.
+It should be underlined that, while all the other steps of the proof generalize with only small modifications to Euclidean buildings of types other than $\widetilde A_2$, we do not know how to extend Theorem~\ref{thm:ProjIntro} to $\widetilde C_2$ or $\widetilde G_2$ buildings.
 Indeed the proof of the latter relies on a result on projective planes due to A.~Schleiermarcher (Theorem~\ref{thm:Schleiermacher}), whose analogue for generalized quadrangles and generalized hexagons is still unknown.
+In this regard, we make the following remark.